How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Adjusting heat settings is essential to ensure the perfect cup of Moka Pot coffee on an electric stove.

-Maintaining the correct temperature throughout the brewing process can be tricky when using a Moka Pot on an electric stovetop.
+Maintaining the correct temperature throughout the brewing can be tricky when using a Moka Pot on an electric stovetop.

 However, controlling temperatures is harder when working with pre-set power levels of electric stovetops than with gas stoves’ open flames.